Drennan98/TeeTime/README.md

 3. Once you hit the fork button, it will bring you to the **"Create a new fork screen"**.

 4. You can then hit the green **"Create fork"** button.

+# Cloning

+- Cloning a repo means copying the entire project repository to your machine.
+To clone a repo, **please follow the below steps:**

+1. Navigate to the repository you want to clone.

+2. Click the green code button.

+3. You will see three subheadings of HTTPS, SSH and GitHub CLI.
+Copy the URL under the HTTPS subheading.

+4. Open the terminal in your IDE (e.g VS Code or GitPod).

+5. Type the command "git clone" with the URL you copied in the step 3.

+6. Finally, hit Enter.

 # Bugs